Swimming Pool Safety Tips for Parents and Kids

 They’re also deadly.

-While fatal pool drownings are on the decline, more than 350 children still die in swimming pools every year.
+While fatal pool drownings are on the decline, more than 350 children die in swimming pools yearly.
 It only takes a second for a child to slip away and into danger, which is why it’s so important that families practice pool safety.

 If you have a backyard pool, here’s what you need to know about enjoying it safely.